 So which sites do I need to steer clear of?
 When we checked in August 2016, these were the most common examples we found (though remember, search results change by the minute and are often personalised, so what you see may be different):

 - Driving theory tests.
-On the second page of Google results we found a site charging £44 to book a theory test - usually it should be £23.
+The sixth Google result down linked to a site charging £44 to book a theory test - usually it should be £23.
 Legit site: Gov.uk.

 - Birth and marriage certificates.
 After searching for copies of birth and marriage certificates, the second result after ads was a site charging £14 per copy - usually it's £9.25.
 Legit site: Gov.uk.

 - Driving licence renewals.
-At the top of Google results was an ad from a firm offering 'administrative assistance' for driving licence renewals, which should normally be £14, at a cost of £60.
+In the ads at the bottom of the first page of results was a firm offering 'checking service' for driving licence renewals, which should normally be £14, at a cost of £60.
 Legit site: Gov.uk.
 Further help: Driving licence renewal guide.

 - London congestion charge payments.
 These are usually up to £14/day, but the second result on Bing was a lookalike site charging £17.50.
 Legit site: TfL.